Karapia3/AMAZON-STOCK-PRICE-PREDICTIONS/README.md

 3. For better performance of the LSTM model, more data is required for analysis.
 More data will enhance the model’s ability to recognize patterns and trends.

 4. Carry out sentimental analysis alongside the model to factor in the impact of news and public sentiment on stock prices changes.
 This analysis will provide valuable contextual information.

-5. Experiment with different train-test split ratios to evaluate how the model’s performance is affected by the division of data.
-This will help determine the optimal balance between the training and testing data that gives better performance of the model.

-6. Coming up with a model that can predict other stock markets, not just Amazon.
-This will provide valuable insights from diverse stock markets  to the investors.

 ### ** Limitations